We have all heard of “testing the waters” but when comes to swimming pool maintenance, water testing is the best route to an easy to maintain pool.

 In order for us to have a sparkling clean and well-balanced pool, we have to ensure that the levels of pool chemicals stay within the ideal range of:

 - Cyanuric Acid: 30 – 50 ppm

-Testing your pool water and maintaining perfect chemical harmony is not rocket science but it definitely involves regularity and consistency on our part.
+Testing your pool water and maintaining perfect chemical harmony is not rocket science but it definitely involves regularity and consistency on your part.
 It is recommended to test your pool water weekly and add chemicals if you see an increase/decrease in ideal chemical levels.
-There are several types of testing supplies available on the market, varying in price and accuracy.
+There are several types of testing supplies available on the market varying in price and accuracy.

 Since I work for a company that sells pool supplies, it was fairly easy for me to get customer input via our amazing review program, and I was able to narrow down the bestselling water testing supplies to make it easier for you to make the selection to your liking.